Chris Hinton: Minnesota Vikings

 He signed as a free agent with the Minnesota Vikings in 1994 and was reunited with his former college head coach Dennis Green.
 He wore #78 and was named their starting right tackle to begin the season.
 He helped them finish first in the NFC Central with a 10–6 record and started all 16 regular season games.
 The following year, Hinton was limited to only four games and four starts at offensive tackle.
 He finished his career with the Minnesota Vikings with 20 games and 20 starts.

 Personal life

 Hinton currently owns and operates a wine store with two locations, one in Johns Creek, Georgia and the other in Sandy Springs, Georgia.
 He is the father of Christopher Hinton and Myles Hinton, both played for the Michigan Wolverines.

 Legacy

 Hinton was the first offensive tackle to appear in the Pro Bowl as a rookie along with the first one to be a Pro Bowler at three different positions (left guard, left tackle and right guard); Hinton believed himself to have played outside of his preferred position of guard, which he played for just three of his 13 seasons.
 He also was among the first players honored with selection to the Indianapolis Colts Ring of Honor.
 He played for just four winning teams in 13 seasons.
 In his years for consideration among Hall of Fame voters, he was only a semifinalist once in 2017.
+Hinton was named to the Professional Football Researchers Association Hall of Very Good class of 2025, which described him as "arguably the most versatile and talented offensive lineman in NFL history".